pmadril/danklco.com-site/_posts/2013-06-05-creating-integration-tests-apache-sling.md

 tags: [Apache Sling, Integration Testing, jUnit, Adobe CQ]
 ---

-One of the lesser known features in [Apache Sling Testing Tools][1]&nbsp;framework is the [SlingTestBase][2], this class can be extended to allow you to create tests against a Sling instance which will be automatically created, started and then shut down when the tests are complete.
+One of the lesser known features in [Apache Sling Testing Tools](http://sling.apache.org/documentation/development/sling-testing-tools.html) framework is the [SlingTestBase](https://svn.apache.org/repos/asf/sling/trunk/testing/tools/src/main/java/org/apache/sling/testing/tools/sling/SlingTestBase.java), this class can be extended to allow you to create tests against a Sling instance which will be automatically created, started and then shut down when the tests are complete.

 ## Why Test this Way?